 Our ESG approach is guided by several priority areas of focus which are closely linked to our business strategy and our purpose.

-As an organisation, we aspire to positively impact society and the environment in every possible way – whether that be through technology, innovative transformations, or our staff programs including giving time or providing financial assistance where it is needed.
+As an organisation, we aspire to positively impact society and the environment in every possible way.
+We achieve this through technology, innovative transformations, our staff programs including giving time or providing financial assistance where it is needed.

 We have identified 6 key ESG risks inherent to the IT Services industry, and initiated programs specifically designed to closely monitor and respond to these risks.

 The water and energy footprint of data centres (required to cool servers and other equipment) is substantial.

 With technological advancements, equipment (servers, desktops, etc.) will be obsolete every 6-8 years.
 If not disposed of properly, this forms a drain on natural resources and waste management.